mdcjansen/Binary_label_predictions_with_CNNs/MDCJ/README.md

 ```

 ## Auto resort
-This script automatically filters files out of folders into a single destination folder,
-based on previously sorted files with identical names.
+This script automatically filters files out of folders into a single destination folder, based on previously sorted
-Paths and suffixes should be changed by the user based on their own
+files with identical names.
+Paths and suffixes should be changed by the user based on their own folder structure and
-folder structure and file names
+file names

 Example:

-Data folder:
+Data folder (first input):
 ```
 	.
 	├── ...